naninovel/docs/docs/api/index.md

 ; Reveal message with half of the normal speed and
 ; don't wait for user input to continue.
-@print "Lorem ipsum dolor sit amet." speed:0.5 waitInput:false
+@print "Lorem ipsum dolor sit amet." speed:0.5 !waitInput

 ; Print the line with "Together" displayed as author name and ; make all visible characters author of the printed text.